TIBCOSoftware/js-docker/README.md

 important-tips-on-using-shared-volumes) for more information.

 ### Paths to data volumes on Mac and Windows
-On Mac and Windows, you must mount a volume as a directory and reference the local path.
+You can mount a volume to a directory on your local machine.
 For example, to access a license on a local directory on Mac:

 ```console
 docker run --name new-jrs